 -

 The cost of writing a Will varies depending on how complicated it is, but ask several solicitors what they charge before making your decision.
-We also work with Farewill, and the Goodwill Partnership who are generously providing Walking With The Wounded supporters a free Will service.
+We also work with Farewill, and The National Free Wills Network who are generously providing Walking With The Wounded supporters a free Will service.

 -